 Courses have specific start and end dates, but there are no scheduled meeting times.
 Deadlines are provided to help keep you on track, and all work should be done by the course's end date.
 Courses include asynchronous interactive sessions with the instructional team.

-Each course is 4 or 6 weeks long.
+Each course is 4 weeks long.
 Learners typically spend 8 hours per week, at their convenience, on coursework.
 The program is designed to accommodate the busy schedules of full-time working professionals.
 Please note that some planning is required to keep pace with class discussions.